XuTiany1/XuTiany1/README.md

 - 🔭 I’m passionate about the intersection between deep learning with our everyday lives
 - 🚀 I’m currently working on:
-    - onPoint, an A.I. powered summarization web app
+    - onPoint, an A.I. powered summarization web app (updating to incorporate video transcript)
-    - spaceship Titanic Kaggle dataset
 - 🌱 I’m currently learning PyTorch
 - 📫 How to reach me: Feel free to connect with me for new ideas related to M.L. projects, data analysis etc. via => tiany12138@gmail.com
 - ☕️ Fun fact: I LOVE coffee!